 The East Walker river, or at least the famous part, flows from Bridgeport Reservoir near the town of Bridgeport, California until its confluence with the West Fork near Yerington, Nevada.
 It has long been a popular trout fishery and was considered by some to be one of the best trout streams in the West.
 Unfortunately, during the drought of the late eighties Bridgeport Reservoir was drained for irrigation water, sending massive amounts of silt down the river.
 The few trout spared by the silted water were left high and dry in the river channel once the reservoir was empty.
 As if that weren’t enough, spawning gravel was buried under all the slit and the food chain was destroyed.

-The lower Nevada section consists of The Elbow, and the river to its confluence with the West Fork.
+The lower Nevada section consists of The Elbow and the river to its confluence with the West Fork.
 The Elbow is generally shallow riffles and runs, with the occasional deeper pool.
 The quality of fishing begins to degrade somewhat below The Elbow, but good fishing can still be had.
 This section has no special regulations (see below), and lacks the numbers of large fish found in the other sections, but the fishing can still be great!
 Below the Elbow, access is tougher and you will be far from paved roads and civilization.
 Be careful.

 Equipment, Techniques, and When to Fish

 The East Walker river is as diverse a river as you can find.
-If your a year round fisherman you’ll use everything from a 3 weight rod and size 24 midges to 7 weight rods and size 2 wooly buggers and everything in between.
+If you’re a year round fisherman you’ll use everything from a 3 weight rod and size 24 midges to 7 weight rods and size 2 wooly buggers and everything in between.
 Expect to go from chuck and duck nymphing one month to technical dry fly fishing the next.
 The river does have its better seasons but is fishable all year long generally.
 In the coldest months the river may freeze over and in the summer during drought years the river should not be fished due to high temperatures and low oxygen.

 Summer – High water and fluctuating levels are the rules for summer on the East Walker.
-Fishing is slow and restricted to heavily weight nymphs or the edges in all but the flattest water.
-Nymphs and terrestrials dominate the imitations needed, but keep your standard dries listed above on hand.
-Same goes for nymphs, standard patterns will do the trick.
-The summer also means caddis are more prevalent than mayflies so adjust your fly selections as necessary and don’t forget the streamers.
-Terrestrial patterns should consist of small black and red ants, sizes 16 to 20, hoppers, including madam X’s, and assorted beetles.
+Fishing is slower and restricted to heavily weight nymphs or the edges in all but the flattest water.
+Patterns don’t change much from the spring and Czech style nymphing can be very effective.
+Caddis flies become more prevalent in the summer and don’t forget to bring streamers.
+Terrestrial patterns should consist of small black and red ants, sizes 16 to 20, hoppers and assorted beetles.
 Rods should be 4 to 6 weights and chest waders are a must in the high fast water unless you like wet wading.
-Warning – the water levels can fluctuate tremendously in summer, use great care when wading!
+Warning – the water levels can fluctuate tremendously in summer so use great care when wading!
 Additionally, revive your catch well, before releasing.
 The warm water temperatures reduce the oxygen levels in the water.

 Winter – See Fall, well almost.
 Fishing slows as the water levels and temperatures drop but it still beats anything else north of Bishop.
 Midges and streamers are popular as well as nymphs and the occasional BWO hatch when conditions are cloudy.
 Expect low, clear water and spooky fish.
 Warmer days are better than colder, and ice can be a problem.
 Careful when releasing fish.
 The cold air temperatures can be harmful to the fish.